Bankstown Bruins

 Bankstown Bruins is a NBL1 East club based in Sydney, New South Wales.
-The club fields a team in the Men's NBL1 East.
+The club fields a team in both the Men's and Women's NBL1 East.
 The club is a division of Bankstown Basketball Association (BBA), the major administrative basketball organisation in the region.
 The Bruins play their home games at Bankstown Basketball Stadium.

 Club history

 Background

 In 1979, a Bankstown Bruins men's team entered the National Basketball League (NBL) for the league's inaugural season.
 In 1983, Robbie Cadee was named the recipient of the NBL Coach of the Year Award after helping the Bruins improve from a 2–24 record in 1982 to a 12–10 record in 1983.
 The team was renamed the West Sydney Westars for the 1986 NBL season.
 That year, the Westars finished in fifth place with a 15–12 record.
 Following the 1987 season, the Westars merged with the Sydney Supersonics to become the Sydney Kings.